MPI-Dortmund/facility-autobadge/README.md

 The created badges get sorted according the label colors, that allows the grouping of devices.

+Issues with the label "logbook" will be ignored.

 ## Installation

 The facility-badge server needs to reachable by your gitlab installation.
 It does not need any special hardware.
 I assume that you already created a gitlab repository where the issue system should working on.